lacanoid/pgddl/ROADMAP.md

 - PG 10: publication, subscription

 Support for other missing options:
-- PG 10: partitions (collations, expressions, subpartitions)
+- PG 10: partitions (subpartitions)
 - comments on all objects
 - ownership of all objects
 - grants on all objects